-DARTMOOR, DEVON AND WORLD WAR TWO will begin in November 2019 to commemorate the 80th anniversary of the beginning of the second world war.
-In an effort to preserve precious heritage, in the form of the memories and first-hand experiences of the local wartime generation, this project will offer the opportunity for younger members of the rural Devon communities to carry out research and oral history interviews that can be used in the creation of various creative outputs.
+MED Theatre’s DARTMOOR, DEVON AND WORLD WAR TWO will began in November 2019 to commemorate the 80th anniversary of the beginning of the Second World War.
+In an effort to preserve precious heritage, in the form of the memories and first-hand experiences of the local wartime generation, the project offered the opportunity for younger members of the rural Devon communities to carry out research and oral history interviews for use in the creation of various creative outputs.

 For the final stage of our Dartmoor in WW1 project (2013-14) we decided to create an exhibition – For Whom the Bell Tolls – using a selection of scenes from our two plays – Road to Nowhere and Chasing Kitty Jay – on video and displaying a lot of the research we had conducted on A1 boards with photographs.
 We also carried out oral history interviews with local people whose relatives had taken part in the Great War.
 At the launch event we performed a Morris dance and two scenes from Road to Nowhere interspersed with music from the period and a piece specially composed by two of us.
 There were over 120 people who attended – we felt very proud to know that so many people took an interest in our work.
 We put the exhibition on in partnership with Moretonhampstead History Society.